Alena Hatvani

 Alena Hatvani (née Kosinová; 1974/5 – August 2021) was a Czech professional bodybuilder.

 Alena Hatvani was one of the most successful Czech female bodybuilders and was a professional competitor in the IFBB organisation.
 Her best result came in the 2017 Ben Weider Legacy Cup New Zealand, where she won gold in the women's physique category.
 Her dream, however, was to compete for Ms. Olympia.
 She had actually qualified for the 2020 competition, but was not able to participate because of COVID-19.

-She died suddenly in August 2021 before the competition in Alicante in Spain.
-She was married and had two children.
+She died suddenly in August 2021 during the competition in Alicante in Spain.
+She was married and had 2 children.